rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-app-container/manage-app.md

 ## Lab Introduction

 This is a series self pased labs.
-Once you are familir of multitenant back concepts like plug-in,un-plug, clone, hot clone and refreshable clones, you with the Application Container functionality of Oracle Multitenant.
+Once you are familir of multitenant basic concepts like plug-in,un-plug, clone, hot clone and refreshable clones, you can familiaize with Application Container functionality of Oracle Multitenant.
 In these labs, We will dive into the concepts of Application container and Proxy PDBs.
+Finally see how it all fits together in Root Replicas

 ### Lab Assumptions